FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 ### Results

-You can find daily-updated results <a href="Results and Statistics" target="_self">here</a>.
+You can find daily-updated results <a href="Results and more" target="_self">here</a>.

 ### Scheduling process and statistics

-For the nerds amongst you we've laid out how we generated the (sub- and main) teams and each sport's schedules <a href="Results and Statistics" target="_self">here</a>; in short, they are chosen almost completely randomly, we've only made minor adjustments to account for cases where our algorithm failed.
+For the nerds amongst you we've laid out how we generated the (sub- and main) teams and each sport's schedules <a href="Results and more" target="_self">here</a>; in short, they are chosen almost completely randomly, we've only made minor adjustments to account for cases where our algorithm failed.

 ## Late sign-ups